VishalRMahajan/HealthCast/README.md

    - Preprocess the data to handle missing values, normalize features, and ensure data quality.

 ### 2. Machine Learning Model Development
-   - Develop machine learning models trained on the collected data to predict diseases based on symptoms and clinical data.
+   - Develop machine learning models trained on the collected data to predict diseases and probabiltiy of having diabetics based on symptoms and clinical data.
-   - Experiment with various algorithms such as decision trees, random forests, and deep learning models to find the most effective approach.
+   - Experiment with various algorithms such as decision trees, Support vector machines, Logistic regression  to find the most effective approach.

 ### 3. Frontend Development
    - Develop a user-friendly frontend application using React.